 CIMT might offer a particularly useful choice for you if you are at heightened risk because of one or more of the factors listed above.
-However, even individuals who do not appear in these high-risk classifications can be mischaracterized as low risk, which is why the CIMT test offers unique benefit as an early-intervention, preventative, and adjunct tool to more traditional screening & diagnostic methods.
+However, even individuals who do not appear in these high-risk classifications can be mischaracterized as low risk, which is why the CIMT test offers unique benefits as early intervention, preventative, and adjunct tools to more traditional screening & diagnostic methods.

 How Effective is CIMT?